60 Unique and Different Wedding Ideas

-Wedding cakes can be expensive, make the most of it by giving it a grand entrance or reveal just before you cut it.
+Wedding cakes can be expensive, make the most of them by giving them a grand entrance or reveal just before you cut them.
 Dim the lights, play a special tune or go mad with indoor fireworks.

 40. We all just want to have fun!